yak-was-here/yak-was-here/data/work/isaacyakl-com.md

 [![Prototypes screenshot](/img/work/isaacyakl-com-ss2-ideas.jpg)](/img/work/isaacyakl-com-ss2-ideas.jpg)

+## Viewport units and a single layout

-I attempted to use viewport units to see if it was possible to make a website without breakpoints, and it seems I have succeeded.
+When designing this website, I wanted to see if it was possible to make a website without media queries and breakpoints.
+I essentially wanted to make a website which had only a single layout.
+My solution: CSS relative viewport units &mdash; vw, vh, vmin, and vmax.

+For a couple of reasons, I wasn't sure it would be possible.
+It meant finding element sizes that worked for all screen dimensions; that the website would have a persistent hamburger menu; and that desktop browsers would not be able to zoom-in.
+However, after much testing, I found it was possible, and the simplicity of the design made it ideal for my use case.

+All of the element sizing is based upon the body's **`font-size`**, which is a `vmax` unit.
+As the window size changes, the body font size changes as well, and all elements in turn.
+This is by design due to my use of `rem`, `em`, and other relative units.
+Whenever elements need to reflow (say from 2 columns to 1 column) on small displays, I use **`max-width`** and **`display:`**`flex`.

+I think it turned out pretty nicely, and the few downsides can still be addressed with solutions in the future (I have ideas).
 Let me know what you think.